-I was reminded of the "walk-about" as I watched and listened to and thought about Patricia and Bud.
-They had made a choice to live a life most people wouldn't consider for a moment.
+I am reminded of the "walk-about" as I watch and listen to and think about Patricia and Bud.
+They have made a choice to live a life most people wouldn't consider for a moment.
 It's not as though they have never had possessions or a house attached to the ground.
-They had.
-They had responsibilities, too.
-They had to plan.
-They were responsible for Della.
-They had to decide what roads were acceptable for their unique traveling needs.
+They have.
+They have responsibilities, too.
+They have to plan ahead.
+They are responsible for Della.
+They have to decide what roads are acceptable for their unique traveling needs.
 Roads with soft shoulders of deep sand could be treacherous for their trailer's wheels.
-These were real needs requiring decisions and action.
+These are real needs requiring action.

-While traveling, they met all kinds of people, made observations, wrote poetry, read, enjoyed life and, occasionally performed.
-I had the privilege of watching one of their performances on top of the rolling meadows of Colchester Farm on that Saturday evening in 2007.
-Under a glorious blue sky, with a pleasant breeze and barn swallows climbing and swooping over our heads, Bud stood on a stage, (unfolded from the back of his trailer/wagon) and proceeded to keep us all fully engaged.
+While traveling, they meet all kinds of people, make observations, write poetry, read, enjoy life and, occasionally perform.
+I had the privilege of watching one of their performances on top of the rolling meadows of Colchester Farm on Saturday evening.
+Under a glorious blue sky, with a pleasant breeze and barn swallows climbing and swooping over our heads, Bud stood on a stage, unfolded from the back of his trailer/wagon, and proceeded to keep us all fully engaged.
 I wasn't the only one who laughed, smiled, shed tears and nodded as you do when you hear words ringing of authentic truth.
 Patricia read poems and even sang, when reminded of a mule named Sal that walked sixteen miles on the Eerie Canal.
 It was a magical beautiful evening I shall never forget.